Miss Saigon: West End (1989–1999)

 Miss Saigon premiered in the West End at the Theatre Royal, Drury Lane on 20 September 1989 and closed after 4,264 performances on 30 October 1999.
 The director was Nicholas Hytner with musical staging by Bob Avian and scenic design by John Napier.
 In December 1994, the London production became the Theatre Royal's (Drury Lane) longest running musical, eclipsing the record set by My Fair Lady.

 Lea Salonga played the part of Kim, winning the Laurence Olivier Award and Tony Award.
 The Engineer was portrayed by Jonathan Pryce, who also won the Laurence Olivier Award and Tony Award for the role.
 The part of Chris was originally played by Simon Bowman.

 Broadway (1991–2001)

 The musical débuted on Broadway at the Broadway Theatre on 11 April 1991 and closed on 28 January 2001 after 4,092 performances.
 Directed again by Nicholas Hytner with musical staging by Bob Avian, scenic design was by John Napier, costume design was by Andreane Neofitou and Suzy Benzinger and lighting design was by David Hersey.
-As of October 2022, Miss Saigon is the 14th longest-running Broadway musical.